Hungry for a taste of the real Maine? Feast upon this tasting portion of some of Maine’s best food festivals and events. (Updated May 7, 2026)

 • Machias Wild Blueberry Festival, Machias

-Feeling blue?
+What: Feeling blue?
 This will cure ya.
-Wild times in Machias with blueberry everything.
+Wild times in Machias with blueberry everything, and 2026 marks its 50th year.
 Themed events include a musical, baking and eating contests, food vendors, and public breakfasts and suppers.
 Note: Other blueberry festivals are held in Wilton and Union.

 • Chili-Fest, Wells